 For our Scores segment, our industry leading business-to-business FICO® Scores expanded further into the larger, faster growing U.S. consumer market.
 The FICO® Score Open Access program, which allows our participating clients to provide their customers with a free FICO® Score along with content to help them understand the FICO® Score their lender uses, continued its expansion during the current year.
-Through this program, we now have more than 180 million consumers with access to their free FICO® Score.
-The partnership agreement we launched in fiscal 2015 with Experian, a leading global information services provider, continued to accelerate during the current year.
+We commenced this program in 2014 and now have more than 250 million consumer accounts with access to their free FICO® Score.
+The partnership agreement we launched in fiscal 2015 with Experian, a leading global information services provider, also continued to accelerate during the current year.
 This partnership provides consumers the FICO® Score that lenders most commonly use in evaluating credit when determining applicant eligibility for new credit cards, car loans, mortgages or other lines of credit and can be accessed through Experian.com.
-We have partnered and continue to pursue additional partners, to distribute the FICO® Scores with their product offerings sold directly to consumers.
-In addition, we are pursuing opportunities to make the FICO® Scores available to third-parties for affinity, white-labeled programs to further penetrate and expand the markets where our scores are available.
+During fiscal 2017, we announced the FICO Financial Inclusion Initiative, a global effort to increase access to affordable credit for consumers and businesses with limited or no credit history, through the use of alternative data.
+We continue to pursue additional partners to distribute FICO® Scores with their product offerings sold directly to consumers.
+In addition, we are pursuing opportunities to make FICO® Scores available to third-parties for affinity, white-labeled programs to further penetrate and expand the markets where our scores are available.